 Naturally, with such a large range of coverage, your physical medicine practitioner requires an extensive overview of illnesses, injuries, and even how these progress over time, since your quality of life depends both on your needs for today and the future.

-It’s tempting to confuse physical medicine with physical therapy, given the similarity of the names.
-While physical therapy is often part of the patient’s treatment, it’s a sub-specialty and physical therapists usually aren’t doctors, while physical medicine practitioners are.
+It’s tempting to confuse physical medicine with physical rehabilitation, given the similarity of the names.
+While physical rehabilitation is often part of the patient’s treatment, it’s a sub-specialty and physical therapists usually aren’t doctors, while physical medicine practitioners are.

 Similarly, you may work with rehabilitation specialists or functional ability counselors.
 Since your condition could create unique conditions for you, your care must be designed and coordinated just for you.
 Think of your physical medicine practitioner as your medical “contractor,” providing their own specialty care while also coordinating your treatment with other services and specialties.

 Dr. Walker and the team at Balance Wellspace consider the complete health picture for every patient under their care.
 You get the attention and treatment you need to maximize your wellness, no matter what your age, present health, or past conditions.